avocado-framework/avocado/docs/source/guides/user/chapters/concepts.rst

 To be more precise, the Python file must contain a class derived from :mod:`avocado.test.Test`.
-This means that an executable written in Python is not always an instrumented test, but may work as a simple test.
+This means that an executable written in Python is not always an instrumented test, but may work as an executable test.

 The instrumented tests allows the writer finer control over the process including logging, test result status and other more sophisticated test APIs.